 Eckhart Tolle

-His most well known book, 'The Power of Now' is recommended by Haydon Bradshaw, one of the most critical of my own book's reviewers.
+His most well known book, 'The Power of Now' is recommended by Haydon Bradshaw, one of the most critical of my first book's reviewers.
 11 sample pages may be viewed at this Amazon link.
 This is possibly the best practical book on Advaita available, though some of the theoretical explanations are not in line with traditional Advaita.

 Alternatively, here is the link to Amazon UK.